Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,421.013576,427.456855.md

 ### Transcript

-> swim well that depends me personally or
+> swim well that depends me personally or in the game because it might be a